xuan25/GMLTool/README.md

 Commands:
-  --probe                                                           Probe the metadata of the GML file, no output --plot <width> <height> <x-min> <x-max> <y-min> <y-max> <output>  Plot a 2D image of the city --export                                                          Export from CityGML
+  --probe                                                           Probe the metadata of the GML file, no file output --plot <width> <height> <x-min> <x-max> <y-min> <y-max> <output>  Plot a 2D image of the city --export                                                          Export from CityGML
 ```